MasterKale/SimpleWebAuthn/README.md

 | Android | Chrome  |            Fingerprint Scanner |
 | Android | Firefox |                     Screen PIN |

 The FIDO Alliance [maintains a list of what currently supports WebAuthn](https://fidoalliance.org/fido2/fido2-web-authentication-webauthn/).
-If "WebAuthn API" is green, that combination of browser and OS *should* work fine with WebAuthntine.
-That said, WebAuthntine isn't perfect, so pull requests are welcome!
+If "WebAuthn API" is green, that combination of browser and OS *should* work fine with SimpleWebAuthn.
+That said, SimpleWebAuthn isn't perfect, so pull requests are welcome!

 ## Development